PKU-ML/Diffusion-PID-Protection/README.md

 - [] Implementation of the baselines (FSGM, ASPL, AdvDM).

 ### Protecting images with PID
+We place clean images from the CelebA-HQ dataset in ```./data/clean_images``` and the images already protected by PID in ```./data/PID_images```
 ```sh
   sh PID.sh
 ```

 ### Fine-tuning
+Fine-tuning can be started with a one-line command.
+Feel free to experiment with different training configurations.
 ```sh
   sh train_dreambooth.sh # DreamBooth